-l, , NRIC/FIN No.:

-Occupation:, Addre , Address:

-Do sol emnly and sincerely declare that I:

-1. do not have any existing medical professional). substance dependen ce e.g. alcohol, drugs (excluding prescription by a certified

-2. 2. do not have any existing or past history of mental illness.
+I, , NRIC/FIN No.: Occup pation: , Address: Do so elemnly and sincerely declare hat I : 1. do not have any existing medical professional). substance dependence e.g. alcohol, drugs (excluding prescription l by a certified 2. do not have any existing or past history of mental illness.
 3. do not have existing criminal record(s) in Singapore or overseas.

-4. 4. am not currently under police investigations in Singapore or overseas.

-5. am not under any current Child Protection Services investigation, nor have been subject to a Child Protection Services investigation.

-and si consci ubject to the penalties prov rided by that Act for the provisions of the Oaths and Declarations Act (Cap.
-211), the making of false statements in statutory declarations, s declaration to be true in every particular.

-Declared at Singapore)

-this day of) (R.T.P./Signature of Declarant)

-Before me, Interpreted by
+4. am not currently under police investigations in Singapore or overseas.
+5. . am not under any current C Services investigation. hild Protection Services investigation, nor have been subject to a Ch ild Protection subject to the penalties prov claration by virtue of the provisions of the Oaths and Declarations Actided by that Act for the making of false statements in statutory nents contained in this declaration to be true in every particular.
+Declared at Singapore) this day of (R.T.P./Signature of Declarant) Before me, Interpreted by

-Commissioner for Oaths, Sin gapore